explore-meps/meps-wiki/setup/environment_setup.md

 ## Dev Environment Aliases

-Add the following dev environment aliases to the bottom your .bashrc file to allow quick acess to repos.
+Add the following dev environment aliases to the bottom your .bashrc file to allow quick access to differnt virtual environments

     ```shell
       # dev environment aliases